GyroSuperintelligence/CGM/Docs/Foundations/CGM_Light.md

     ## 🌀 Light-Speed as Structural Infimum

     In traditional physics, the speed of light `c` is a universal maximum.
-In CGM-RGF, `c` is redefined as:
+In CGM, `c` is redefined as:

     ```
     c = inf { ‖v‖ | ∃ u ∈ ℝ³ : gyr[u,v] = I but u ⊕ v ∉ ℝ³_c }